wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Didn't work on stuff a ton during the weekend, but tweaked player-enemy-spell interactions a tiny bit.
 Filmed a devlog and got through the rough edit.

 **Thoughts**: Personal life needed some TLC this weekend, so it wasn't super productive in the game department.
 It was very productive in the rest and recovery department though, so that's a win.
 Tomorrow's goals are to finish the devlog, release it, and get back at programming.

+### Day 21: Monday - October 3, 2022

+**Today's Progress**: Finished the devlog today.
+Learned some new git commands while poking around my repo history. `git checkout [commit hash]` checks you out at a certain commit. `git checkout *` discards any changes you have.

+**Thoughts**: Making videos takes so long it's almost painful.
+But, I think I get a lot of satisfaction from it.
+I'm too tired right now to know for sure though.